The task of finding a new job is often as daunting as working full-time.

 To prepare for a job interview, you need to do a mock interview.
 A lot of career services offices, and job resource centers offer mock interviews to people who are seeking a job.

 If you can’t get help there, search online for sample interview questions and have a friend or family member conduct the interview with you.
 Think of the answers you will give to difficult questions ahead of time.

 Often a resume gets you in the door; but a bad interview will ruin your chances of being hired.

-Remember, confidence as an applicant can be built.
+Remember, confidence as an applicant can